Homepage / Bullion Investment Basics: Bullion Glossary / B - Bretton Woods

 The conference consisted of 730 delegates from all 44 WWII Allied nations for the United Nations Monetary and Financial Conference.

-The delegates deliberated during July 1st thru the 22nd in 1944 and signed the Agreement on its final day.
+The delegates deliberated from July 1st through the 22nd in 1944 and signed the Agreement on its final day.

 Combined with the threat of isolationism, this led to a breakdown of the international financial system and a worldwide economic depression.